Cowjiang/zerotier-toolkit/README.md

 - Self-hosted Moon Support (Todo)
 - Multiple language support (Todo)

+## Q&A

+### 1. I did install ZeroTier One but the toolkit can't recognize it on macOS

+If you installed ZeroTier One in the default location, then you need to grant permission to access the application directory for the current user.

+You can run this command in the terminal: `sudo chown-R $USER ~/Library/Application\ support/ZeroTier`

+### 2. How to use my custom planet or moons

+1. Open the toolkit --> Experimental --> Open Zerotier One Folder
+2. Backup your planet or moons.d file and replace it
+3. Restart ZeroTier service or process

+### 3. How to restart ZeroTier service/process on macOS and Linux?

+1. MacOS: `cat /Library/Application\ Support/ZeroTier/One/zerotier-one.pid | sudo xargs kill`
+2. Linux: `service zerotier-one restart`

 ## Copyright

 - Logo from `ZeroTier, Inc.`, icons from [FLATICON](https://www.flaticon.com/)